truenas/middleware/docs/userguide/freenas_storage.rst

 +------------------+----------------+--------------------------------------------------------------------------------------------+

 To configure the pool, drag the slider to select the desired number of disks.
-The ZFS Volume Manager will display the resulting storage capacity, which takes swap into account.
+The Volume Manager will display the resulting storage capacity, which takes swap into account.
 If you wish to change the layout or the number of disks, use the mouse to drag the slider to the desired volume layout.
 The drop-down menu can also be clicked to change the configuration if a different level of redundancy is required.

 .. note:: for performance and capacity reasons, this screen will not allow you to create a volume from disks of differing sizes.
 While it is not recommended, it is possible to create a volume in this situation by using the "Manual setup" button and following the instructions in :ref:`Manual Volume Creation`.

-ZFS Volume Manager will not allow you to select a configuration if the number of disks selected is not enough to create that configuration.
+Volume Manager will not allow you to select a configuration if the number of disks selected is not enough to create that configuration.
 The following layouts are supported:

 * **Stripe:** requires at least one disk